ucan-wg/spec/README.md

             ▼        ▼               │   │   │
         ┌────────────────┐           │   │   │  ─┐
         │                │           │   │   │   │
-        │  iss: Erin     │           │   │   │   │
+        │  iss: Dan      │           │   │   │   │
-        │  aud: Frank    │           │   │   │   ├─ Erin can revoke
+        │  aud: Erin     │           │   │   │   ├─ Dan can revoke
         │  att: [X,Y,Z]  │           │   │   │   │
         │                │           │   │   │   │
         └────────────────┘          ─┘  ─┘  ─┘  ─┘
 ```

 In this example, Alice MAY revoke any of the UCANs in the chain, Carol MAY revoke the bottom two, and so on.
-If the UCAN `Carol->Erin` is revoked by Alice, Bob, or Carol, then Frank will not have a valid chain for `X` since its proof is invalid.
-However, Frank can still prove the valid capability for `Y` and `Z` since the still-valid ("unbroken") chain `Alice->Bob->Erin->Frank` includes them.
-Note that despite `Y` being in the revoked `Carol->Erin` UCAN, it does not invalidate `Y` for Frank, since the unbroken chain also included a proof for `Y`.
+If the UCAN `Carol->Dan` is revoked by Alice, Bob, or Carol, then Erin will not have a valid chain for `X` since its proof is invalid.
+However, Erin can still prove the valid capability for `Y` and `Z` since the still-valid ("unbroken") chain `Alice->Bob->Dan->Erin` includes them.
+Note that despite `Y` being in the revoked `Carol->Dan` UCAN, it does not invalidate `Y` for Erin, since the unbroken chain also included a proof for `Y`.

 ## 5.8 Backwards Compatibility